Glossary

 A public identifier used in MCP endpoint URLs:

-https://api.balchemy.ai/mcp/<publicId>Use the publicId shown in the Studio or Hub flow.
+https://api.balchemy.ai/mcp/<publicId>Use the publicId shown in the Hub flow.
 Do not guess it from logs or unrelated URLs.

 RAG

 Retrieval-Augmented Generation.
-A technique where relevant knowledge content is retrieved and supplied as context before a bot or assistant answers.
-See also: Knowledge Base.
+A technique where relevant context is retrieved and supplied before an assistant answers.
+Legacy Studio bot knowledge and Hub helper/memory context are separate product surfaces.

 Rate Limit